Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 next block of object data.

-The **Confidentiality Protection** is based on a shared secret installed at OPTIGA™, and additional data used to derive the object data decryption key.
+The **Confidentiality Protection** is based on a shared secret installed at OPTIGA™ Trust M, and additional data used to derive the object data decryption key.
 The session key gets applied as soon as the integrity of the current block of the object data is successfully verified.

-10. OPTIGA™ Trust M V1 doesn’t support confidentiality protection and update of keys & metadata.
+1. OPTIGA™ Trust M V1 doesn’t support confidentiality protection and update of keys & metadata.

 ### Payload Confidentiality